-91. However, despite the recognition in the CSX Merger Agreement that the fiduciary duties of the Conrail Board may require it to do so, Section 4.2(b) of the agreement (the "270-Day Lock-Out") purports to prohibit the Conrail Board from withdrawing its recommendations that Conrail shareholders tender their shares in the CSX Offer and approve the CSX Merger for a period of 270 days from the date of the CSX Merger Agreement.
-Likewise, it prohibits the Conrail Board from terminating the CSX Merger Agreement, even if the Conrail Board's fiduciary duties require it to do so, for the same 270-day period.
+97. However, despite the recognition in the CSX Merger Agreement that the fiduciary duties of the Conrail Board may require it to do so, Section 4.2(b) of the agreement (the "Two-Year Lock-Out") purports to prohibit the Conrail Board from withdrawing its recommendations that Conrail shareholders tender their shares in the CSX Offer and approve the CSX Merger until December 31, 1998.
+Likewise, it prohibits the Conrail Board from terminating the CSX Merger Agreement, even if the Conrail Board's fiduciary duties require it to do so, for the same period.

-92. Thus, despite the plain contemplation of circumstances under which the Conrail Board's fiduciary duties would require it to entertain competing offers and act to protect Conrail and its constituencies by (i) withdrawing its recommendation that Conrail shareholders approve the CSX Transaction and (ii) terminating the CSX Merger Agreement, Conrail's Board has seen fit to disable itself contractually from doing so.
+98. Thus, despite the plain contemplation of circumstances under which the Conrail Board's fiduciary duties would require it to entertain competing offers and act to protect Conrail and its constituencies by (i) withdrawing its recommendation that Conrail shareholders approve the CSX Transaction and (ii) terminating the CSX Merger Agreement, Conrail's Board has seen fit to disable itself contractually from doing so.

-93. As with the Poison Pill Lock-In, this "270-Day Lock-Out" provision amounts to a complete abdication of the duty of Conrail's directors to act in the best interests of the corporation.
-With the 270-day Lock-Out, the Conrail directors have determined to take a nine-month leave of absence despite their apparent recognition that their fiduciary duties could require them to act during this critical time.

-94. The effect of this provision is to lock out competing superior proposals to acquire Conrail for at least nine months, thus giving the CSX Transaction an unfair time value advantage over other offers and adding to the coercive effects of the CSX Transaction.
+99. As with the Poison Pill Lock-In, this "Two-Year Lock-Out" provision amounts to a complete abdication of the duty of Conrail's directors to act in the best interests of the corporation.
+With the Two-Year Lock-Out, the Conrail directors have determined to take a two-year leave of absence despite their apparent recognition that their fiduciary duties could require them to act during this critical time.
+100. The effect of this provision is to lock out competing superior proposals to acquire Conrail until December 31, 1998, thus giving the CSX Transaction an unfair time value advantage over other offers and adding to the coercive effects of the CSX Transaction.

-95. Because it purports to restrict or limit the exercise of the fiduciary duties of the Conrail directors, the 270-Day Lock-Out provision of the CSX Merger Agreement is ultra vires, void and unenforceable.
-Further, by agreeing to the 270-Day Lock-Out as part of the CSX Merger Agreement, the Conrail directors breached their fiduciary duties of loyalty and care.
+101. Because it purports to restrict or limit the exercise of the fiduciary duties of the Conrail directors, the Two-Year Lock-Out provision of the CSX Merger Agreement is ultra vires, void and unenforceable.
+Moreover, because the Two-Year Lock-Out would purport to bind a newly-elected Conrail board, it is ultra vires, void and unenforceable.
+Further, by agreeing to the Two-Year Lock-Out as part of the CSX Merger Agreement, the Conrail directors breached their fiduciary duties of loyalty and care.